-The drawing tool is a user-friendly platform for architects and engineers to draw buildings within cove.tool.
+The drawing tool is a user-friendly platform to model buildings within cove.tool.
 Users can also bring in geometry directly from other 3D modeling programs such as Rhino, Revit, SketchUp, and make edits to that geometry in drawing.tool.

 Navigating to drawing.tool

 First, create a new project, set the name, location, use-type and then proceed to the geometry page.
-To create a mixed-use building in drawing.tool, follow the steps here.
 On the drawing tool page, click on the "Go to Drawing Tool".
 To learn more about the interface, refer to this article here.

 Step 1: To model building objects, use the icons on the top of the page.
 Verify the correct floor is activated by navigating to the settings panel on the left.
 Here you can also add new floors, copy and paste elements, change floor-to-floor heights and the opacity of each floor underlay.